Large Language Model-Driven Full-Component Evolution of Adaptive Large Neighborhood Search: Methodology

 Given limited computing resources and experiment time, this study sets up an efficient evaluation system based on controlled variables, aiming to measure the performance of ALNS components independently and accurately.

 Because ALNS performance comes from nonlinear interactions among seven components, this work builds a dedicated Isolated Evaluator for each evolution task to remove interference between components.
-The evaluator uses a fixed-base design: when evolving one target component, all other components are locked to classic textbook implementations (such as random destroy, greedy repair, and simulated annealing).
+The evaluator uses a fixed-base design: when evolving one target component, all other components are held fixed.
 This provides a controlled environment and improves evaluation efficiency.

-For quantitative scoring, this study builds a multi-objective quality model to guide the LLM toward code that is both high-performing and robust.
-While different tasks emphasize different metrics (e.g., initial solution generation focuses more on speed, while destroy operators focus more on generalization), the scoring generally follows an additive weighted form for most components.
-The general additive form is defined as: